-2 The requirements of 4.6.3.2 specify the loads corresponding to the loading condition of -1 above in general container carriers.
-It is assumed that the container cargo is loaded almost homogeneously in each cargo hold, and the draught is the value obtained by multiplying the scantling draught by 0.82.
+2 As a loading condition corresponding to the loading condition of -1 above for typical container carriers, only the condition where the container cargo is loaded almost homogeneously in each cargo hold is to be considered.
+In this case, the draught is the value obtained by multiplying the scantling draught by 0.82.